Truck Traffic in Lincoln

 The truck noise, pollution and speed of movement on Mountain Rd between King and Fly is very concerning.
 Despite the school zone and new speed limits, the continued concern is still ongoing.
 While I understand the time required and the work required before change can be implemented, safety of the houses immediately on or next to Mountain, their children and pets.
 When standing outside anytime before 7pm, it is often difficult to have a conversation without raising your voice and as a parent i avoid allowing my kids to play in the front yard.

-Tina.cig asked almost 2 years ago
+Tina.cig asked over 2 years ago

 Thank you for your feedback.
 Please note that the Town, in collaboration with the Niagara Region, has implemented a number of traffic calming measures to help slow truck traffic and raise driver awareness.
 For example, the flashing truck grade sign at the top of the hill on Mountain St, a digital speed sign further down in advance of Hillside Dr and line painting/marking on the pavement reminder drivers to check their speed.
 We will bring your concern forward to NRPS for increased enforcement.